 How were the seeds planted for the arrival of Eric Bischoff in WWE?
-Bischoff details the step-by-step process of joining the enemy.
+Bischoff details the step-by-step process of how he joined the enemy.

-Eric Bischoff is one of the most controversial figures the pro wrestling industry has ever seen and his innovative approach to storytelling is what helped catapult World Championship Wrestling to the apex of the professional wrestling world in the late 90’s.
+Eric Bischoff is one of the most controversial figures the pro wrestling industry has ever seen.
+His innovative approach to storytelling helped catapult World Championship Wrestling to the professional wrestling world’s apex in the late ’90s.
 But, depending on who you ask, he can also be credited for the downfall of that very same company.

-A man who had seemingly burned all of his bridges by the time WCW was purchased by Vince McMahon, Bischoff very much believed his time in pro wrestling was finished.
+A man who had seemingly burned all of his bridges by the time Vince McMahon purchased WCW, Bischoff very much believed his time in pro wrestling was finished.

 Bischoff was not alone in his thinking.
 Many wrestling fans felt they had seen the last of Bischoff.
 That is what makes the arrival of Eric Bischoff in WWE in 2002 all the more shocking.

-He details the process, step-by-step, in his tell-all autobiography, Eric Bischoff: Controversy Creates Cash, a highly recommended read for all wrestling fans.
+Here, he details the process, step-by-step, from his autobiography — a highly recommended read for all wrestling fans.

 "On a Thursday night, I got home, and my answering machine was blinking.
 John Taylor had left a message.